ycho9788/ycho9788.github.io/_posts/2022-3-25-TimeTwoAlgorithms.md

             low = mid + 1
     return count

-'''Creates as list of random integers with a key from list''' def createList(n):
+def createList(n):
     maxInt = (2 * n) // 3
     L = [random.randrange(1, maxInt, 1) for i in range(n)]
     key = random.choice(L)
     return L, key

-'''Main function to run both algorithms and gather running time data''' def runForN():
+def runForN():

     # starts with list of size 10